KarnPiyush/NFTMinter/Readme.md

 Starton API Key
 .env file in the project root directory with the following keys:

     SMART_CONTRACT_NETWORK=
     SMART_CONTRACT_ADDRESS=
     WALLET_IMPORTED_ON_STARTON=
     api_key=

-How to Use
+How to Use?
-Clone the repository to your local machine.
+1.Clone the repository to your local machine.
-Install dependencies using npm install.
+2.Install dependencies using npm install.
-Run the application using npm start.
+3.Run the application using npm start.
-Navigate to http://localhost:3000 in your web browser.
+4.Navigate to http://localhost:3000 in your web browser.
-Select a file using the "Choose File" button.
+5.Select a file using the "Choose File" button.
-Click the "Nft Minter" button to process and mint the file as an NFT.
+6.Click the "Nft Minter" button to process and mint the file as an NFT.

-Libraries and Frameworks Used
+Libraries and Frameworks Used:
     React.js
     Express.js
     Multer
     Cors
     Axios
     License
 This project is licensed under the MIT License - see the LICENSE file for details.